 Environmental Friendliness

 Electric bikes are far more environmentally friendly than mopeds.
 That is because they are powered by electricity.
-They don’t use fossil fuels.
-They also emit no CO2 or other harmful emissions.
-The electric motor on an e-bike is powered by a battery, which can be recharged many times.
-This makes e-bikes much more sustainable.
-They don’t contribute to air pollution.
+They don’t use fossil fuels and emit CO2 into the atmosphere.
+This makes e-bikes more sustainable.
+They don’t contribute to air pollution or climate change.
+The environmental impact is small.

 Electric bikes also make very little noise pollution.
 They are almost as quiet as normal bicycles.
-Mopeds, on the other hand, make a lot of noise that can disturb wildlife and local residents.
+Mopeds have loud gas motors that can disturb wildlife and your neighbors.
 The sound of a small gas motor can be pretty annoying.

-Winner: E-bikes are more environmentally friendly than mopeds because they are powered by electricity rather than gasoline.
+Winner: E-bikes are more environmentally friendly than mopeds.

 Cleanliness

-E-bikes are cleaner than mopeds.
-This is because they use an electric motor. .
-Electric bicycle motors don’t use any messy automotive fluids.
+E-bikes are cleaner than mopeds because they use an electric motor.
+Electric bike motors don’t use any messy automotive fluids.
 There is no oil, coolant, or gasoline to deal with.
-The only dirty job you have to deal with when you ride an electric bicycle is cleaning and lubricating the chain.
+The only dirty job you have to deal with is cleaning and lubing the chain.

-Mopeds, on the other hand, are much more dirty because they have gas motors.
+Mopeds are much more dirty because they have gas motors.
 You have to breathe gasoline fumes when filling up.
 Your hands might smell like gas after refueling.
 You also have to deal with changing the oil once in a while.
 This can be a dirty job.
 Some mopeds use brake fluid and coolant.
 You have to check the fluids once in a while.
-Gas motors have lots of messy automotive fluids to deal with.
 Your hands will get dirty.

-Winner: Electric bicycles are much cleaner than mopeds because they have electric motors.
+Winner: Electric bicycles are much cleaner than mopeds.

 If you’re riding for exercise, an electric bike is the better choice.
-This is because most e-bikes require that you pedal.
+This is because most e-bikes require you to pedal.
 Pedaling is the only way to activate the pedal assist system.
+You’ll get some exercise from pedaling.

 Versatility

 Electric bikes are more versatile than mopeds.
-The reason is that you can ride an electric bike more places.
-E-bikes can be ridden on bike lanes and on the road.
-They can be ridden on bike paths and boardwalks.
+The reason is that you can ride an electric bike in more places.
+E-bikes can be ridden on bike lanes, on the road, on bike paths, and on boardwalks.
 Some models can also be ridden off-road.
 Electric bikes can be used for transportation, running errands, carrying cargo, touring, and recreation.

 Electric bikes also offer different ride styles.
 Many e-bikes offer both pedal assist and throttle control systems.
 If you want to pedal, you can use the pedal assist system.
 You can adjust the level of assistance using the handlebar-mounted display.
 If you don’t feel like pedaling at all, you can use the throttle and ride the electric bike like a moped.
 Not all e-bikes have a throttle but many do.